The Ultimate Body Armor Guide

-Let's clear up some myths about body armor right out of the gate cause there's a lot of bad information out there:
+Let's clear up some myths about body armor right out of the gate cause there's a lot of bad information out there in the prepping community:

 - If you get shot in the armor you will get hurt.
 Really hurt: broken ribs, internal bleeding, bruising, passing out, even a heart attack are all possible, even if a round is successfully defeated by the armor.
 You aren't likely getting back up and into the fight right away.

 - Only some armor can withstand multiple hits, and all armor will fail at some point if repeatedly shot, especially in the same location.